koktaildotcom/com.beacon/README.md

   * resolved issue of not triggering the device `change` cards
 ### v1.0.16 - 06.12.2018
   * add BLE permission into manifest
+### v1.0.17
+  * moved registering cards to the app due to make them work in 2.0

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.koktail.beacon